LouiseMatheson/iCLIP_visualisation_shiny/README.md

 ## Instructions and test data

+Using the provided test data, preprocessing should take < 2 min to run on a standard desktop computer.
+The app should launch in < 1 min and, since the dataset is very small, respond to inputs almost immediately.

 ### preprocess_app_data.R

 This script provides the code used to process the data that goes into the shiny app - both of a GTF file, and of some CLIP crosslink and cluster data.
 This can be tested on the sample iCLIP crosslink data (iCLIP...chr17_100kb.txt files) and GTF (Mouse_GRCm38.90_chr17_100kb.gtf) provided here: